odkr/pandoc-zotxt.lua/README.md

 ```

 Note, some tests report errors even if they succeed. *Not* every error message
 indicates that **pandoc-zotxt.lua** failed a test.
-If it did fail a test,
+If it does fail a test,
-`make` exits with a non-zero status.
+`make` will exit with a non-zero status.

 ### The real-world test suite